Originally posted 2016-06-03 19:10:03.

 Please do not take my word for this; I would rather you researched it yourself, for then you will know what Islam, with its debased code of Sharia, really is: the most anti-human and totalitarian ideology the world has ever seen.

-So that you can do this research I have made a full copy of the Sharia code available HERE.
+So that you can do this research I have made a full copy of the Sharia code available here: Sharia Law.
+(The Reliance of the Traveller).
 Please download it and read for yourself.
 Be warned though, it’s a big file.
 At present I only have it in .pdf but I will try to make a conversion into .epub, which will be much smaller and easier to read.

 A tiny selection of examples, comparing haram (forbidden) with halal (permitted), is below.
 (You may have to click the ‘Read More’ link.)
 If you are one of those duped by the platitudes of Islamic apologists or the ridiculous ‘regressive left’, they may surprise you.
 They certainly give the lie to the fallacy that Islam is a ‘religion of peace’.
 Sharia is much, much greater than the tiny number of examples below but I have made this list to show that it is more than not eating pork.